 Learning about my introverted personality was a huge relief.
-I read books like Susan Cain’s Quiet or Marti Olsen Laney’s The Introvert Advantage and marveled that there are other people like me.
-I’m not alone anymore — my weirdness finally made sense.
+I read books like Susan Cain’s Quiet or Marti Olsen Laney’s The Introvert Advantage and marveled that there are other people like me — other introverts.
+I realized I’m not alone in my introvert quirks, and my “weirdness” finally made sense.

 Except, introversion didn’t explain everything about my personality.
-The authors were careful to point out that it isn’t the same thing as shyness.
+Both Cain and Laney were careful to point out that it isn’t the same thing as shyness.
 I was shy, though, so how did I fit in?
-Similarly, learning that I’m a highly sensitive person helped explain why certain environments and situations feel overwhelming, but it didn’t explain the racing heart, sweaty palms, and anxious thoughts that followed me into interactions with people.
+Similarly, learning that I’m a highly sensitive person helped explain why certain environments and situations feel overwhelming for me, but it didn’t explain the racing heart, sweaty palms, and anxious thoughts that followed me into interactions with people.

 Confessions of a Socially Anxious Introvert

 I’ve come a long way in learning to embrace my introversion and love my personality quirks.
-I no longer think of introversion or sensitivity as something that holds me back.
+I no longer think of my introversion or my sensitivity as things that hold me back.

 One of the lies my social anxiety tells me is no one really wants to be around me.
-I might want to reach out to someone, but I think I shouldn’t bother them.
+I might want to reach out to someone, but I don’t, because I think I’m bothering them.
 Or maybe I’ll turn down an invitation because I think I’ll be so anxious and overwhelmed that they’ll label me a “party pooper,” so why bother going?

-Introverts tend to have smaller friend circles anyway, but we do need people.
-Without human connections, loneliness affects mental and physical health in a number of negative ways.
+Introverts tend to have smaller friend circles anyway, but we do need to connect with people in meaningful ways.
+Without some level of human interaction, our mental and physical health will be damaged in a number of negative ways.
 In the past, I felt guilty about this isolation because I knew it wasn’t healthy, but I rarely did anything about it.
-Now I make a conscious effort to find or create small groups that I’m comfortable spending time with and commit to meeting with them regularly, even when it’s hard.
+Now I make a conscious effort to find or create small groups that I’m comfortable spending time with and commit to meeting with them regularly, even when my social anxiety makes it hard.

-One of the ways some people with anxiety try to cope is by always being prepared.
-The more I can prepare for all the things that might happen, the less worried I feel about all of them.
+One of the ways some people with anxiety try to cope is by always being prepared for whatever might happen.
+The more I can prepare for all potential outcomes, the less worried I feel.
 Some of my friends joke that I have a “mom purse,” because if anyone needs a band-aid, nail clippers, safety pins, pen, piece of paper, etc., I usually have it with me.
-I also over-pack for trips, write out what I want to say before making a phone call, and over-prepare by making and bringing several pages of notes whenever I’m filling a leadership role in a group.
-This sort of preparation is often useful, but it is tied to my anxiety.
+I also over-pack for trips, as well as write out what I want to say before making a phone call, and I over-prepare by making and bringing several pages of notes whenever I’m filling a leadership role in a group.
+This sort of preparation is often useful — and ultimately can help me succeed — but it is tied to my anxiety.

 Socially anxious people have different triggers that might spark an anxious response.
 One of my big ones is raised voices.
 Even if someone isn’t shouting at me, loud voices typically make me feel threatened.
 There’s actually a scientific reason for this, since anxious people have a harder time than others distinguishing between safe and threatening stimuli.
 My default reaction to something new or loud is to assume it’s a threat, investigate it, and then try to talk myself down if it’s not a threat.
 This often leads to people seeing me as “jumpy,” and it can make it even harder for me to relax in social situations.